UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/image-types.md

 {% include alerts/info.html content="Interested in building or obtaining a development image?
 Take a look at the [available sources of development images](../obtaining-images/image-sources#sources-of-unreal-engine-development-images)." %}

-Unreal Engine development images are used for building and packaging Unreal projects and plugins.
+Unreal Engine development images are used for tasks that require the Unreal Editor, such as building and packaging Unreal projects or plugins, invoking command-line features such as commandlets or cinematic renders, and running automation workflows.
 They contain the following:

 - ***(Required):*** The Unreal Engine build tools and Editor *(the Unreal Engine EULA refers to these as the **"Engine Tools"**)*
 - ***(Optional):*** Non-core Engine components such as template projects, debug symbols and [Derived Data Cache (DDC)](https://docs.unrealengine.com/en-US/ProductionPipelines/DerivedDataCache/index.html)